Sumechoo/magisale-internship-todo/README.md

 6th: Let's make our app beautifull now!
 It's dangerous to go alone, take [this](https://material-ui.com/) or take [this](https://github.com/styled-components/styled-components)!
 Make your app looks like something pretty [example](https://web.archive.org/web/20000510151720/http://www.yandex.ru:80/).
 (Animations on CSS and ShapeShifts will be +)

+### Backend section

+7th: Create nodejs server.
+Use express and start the backend.

+8th: Create endpoints for existing functionality that frontend requires.

+9th: Use some SQL database solution for storing records - **PostgreSQL** is preferable.

+10th: For backend use Test Driven Development (TDD).
+Your code must be covered by tests at least 89%.

+### Both

-7th: Now our project is have to be published.
+11th: Now our project is have to be published.
 Use "Heroku" and Node.js to **stage your app online**.

 8th: **Add some user specific functions** like data saving and SignUp\Register functionality.
-Such functionsave to be implemented on server and client sides.
+Such function save to be implemented on server and client sides.

 9th: Now you're free to do everything you want.
 If you have enough free time - **add some interesting things**, that you consider desirable.
+(Server Side Rendering for react or running your backend on http2 protocol for example)

-**Extra tasks**: Addaptive design and UI, your own RESTfull API, SPA implementation, adaptation for Google's PWA, SEO optimization, data syncronization with any of cloud services, Import\Export feauteres.
+**Extra tasks**: Addaptive design and UI, your own RESTfull API, SPA implementation, PWA implementation, data syncronization with any of cloud services, Import\Export feauteres.